matt-dunn/react-universal-skeleton/README.md

 #### Hot SSR

-[ ] sass-loader (Error: Module did not self-register) when updating SASS with HR [X] Refactor to remove hard-coded public protocol / host / port in configs and universal-hot-reload [X] Review package scripts to optimise for:
+[X] sass-loader (Error: Module did not self-register) when updating SASS with HR - fixed by explicitly setting the 'implementation' options on sass-loader
+[X] Refactor to remove hard-coded public protocol / host / port in configs and universal-hot-reload [X] Review package scripts to optimise for:
     - Dev client only with HR
     - Dev client/server with HR
     - Server without HR
     - Prod with br/gzip assets and static server
-[ ] Use has for output when prod
+[X] Use hash for output when prod
 [X] Use dist/client/index.html for prod (as it's processed fully) OR can I use the dist version as before if the HTML loader
     can always write to disk? (https://github.com/jantimon/html-webpack-harddisk-plugin) - outputed index.html for both client _and_ server
 [X] Can use helmet in server/index.js? - in production build